tinyheero/variant_calling_in_cancer_genomes_seminar/README.md

 ## Post-Processing in R

 The final step is often the post-processing of the results in a data analysis language.
 In this workshop, we will use the data analysis language R for our post-processing.
+The files we will be post-processing are in this repo:

+* `strelka/HCC1395.strelka.full.txt`
+* `museq/HCC1395.museq.full.txt`

+These are the Strelka and MutationSeq runs on the full exome data as opposed to the subset of the exome which are what the bam files in the repository are.
+The full exome data though is processed through the same pipeline though.

-A rmarkdown file (analyze_snv_results.Rmd) has been provided that provides the R code to demonstrate some of the typical plots and analyses that can be generated from variant calling results.
+A rmarkdown file (`analyze_snv_results.Rmd`) has been provided that provides the R code to demonstrate some of the typical plots and analyses that can be generated from variant calling results.
 The rmarkdown file can be rendered into a html page that can be opened in a standard web browser (e.g. Google Chrome).
 You will need Rstudio (v0.99.903; tested on this version) in order to render the rmarkdown file.
 Also the following R packages need to be installed:

 * data.table (v1.9.6)
 * ggplot2 (v2.1.0)